shelleyolivia/learn-tutorials/figment-learn/new-pathways/the_graph/the-graph-02-scaffold-a-subgraph.md

 # What's a subgraph?

-If a graph node is a Christmas tree then subgraph are garland.
-They represent structured datasets, tied up to a graph node, and easily accessible using the GraphQL query language for APIs.
-The same way you can add garlands to your Christmas tree you can also add subgraphs to your local graph node.
-Any subgraphs you add, can be customized:
+If a Graph node is a Christmas tree then subgraphs are like garlands.
+They represent structured datasets, tied up to a Graph node, and easily accessible using the GraphQL query language for APIs.
+The same way you can add garlands to your Christmas tree you can also add subgraphs to your local Graph node.
+Any subgraphs you add can be customized:

-- By their shape: The way your structure your data
+- By their shape: The way you structure your data.
-- By adding decorations: We call them entities (more about this later)
+- By adding decorations: We call them Entities (more about this later).
 - The way you connect your decorations reflects how they are related, your entities upkeep.

-As the garland are made by _staking_ fil, subgraphs are built up by _staking_ events triggered from smart contracts residing on a blockchain.
+As the garlands are made by _staking_ fil, subgraphs are built up by _staking_ events triggered from smart contracts residing on a blockchain.
 This means we need at least one smart contract to build up a subgraph for.

 Here, we'll use the [CryptoPunk](https://www.larvalabs.com/cryptopunks) smart contract, as CryptoPunks are a well known example of NFTs.

 # Initialize an empty subgraph

-## Install the graph client
+## Install the Graph client

 Fortunately, we won't have to start from scratch, there are tools to scaffold a new subgraph.
 To install the Graph CLI, run: